 “And (both) the Jews and the Christians say ‘We are the children of Allah and His loved ones.’
 Say: ‘Why then does He punish you for your sins?’
 Nay, you are but human beings, of those He has created, He forgives who He wills and He punishes whom He wills…”

 In Islam, the greatness of Allah trumps out relationship or love.
-Muslim slaves live in a state of bondage to fear to earn Allah’s acceptance.
-Thus, the more Muslims love Allah, the less they love people.
+Muslim slaves live in a perpetual state of bondage to fear to earn Allah’s acceptance.
+Thus, the more Muslims love Allah, the lesser they love people.

 Muhammad didn’t seem to know much about fatherhood.
-His father died before he was born.
+His own father died before he was born.
 He lived with his grandfather and later his uncle Abu Talib, and thus didn’t experience a father-son relationship.
-His ideas about fatherhood came from these two men.
+His ideas about fatherhood came from his experiences.
 This is why he tailored his Allah along that line.

 “I can find no love story more powerful, more spiritually uplifting, more awe-inspiring as that of Prophet Muhammad and Khadijah.
-It is a shining example of what an ideal marriage is, and if I ever claim that I love my wife, I must guage my actions with that of the Prophet.”
-(Hesham Hassaballa, Daily Sun, Feb.
-15, 2008, 38)
+It is a shining example of what an ideal marriage is, and if I ever claim that I love my wife, I must gauge my actions with that of the Prophet” (Dr. Hesham Hassaballa, Daily Sun, February 15, 2008, 38).

-The only Muslim women who emulate Khadija today are called “sugar mummies” of the manipulative variety.
+Women who emulate Khadija today are called “sugar mamas” of the manipulative variety.
 There is no report of Muhammad ever working after marrying Khadija.
 His fingers were all dipped in mama’s feasts.
 This is why he became poor after her death.

-There was also not a single instance where Muhammad took care of the 10 children they had.
+In fact, there wasn’t a single instance where it’s recorded that Muhammad took care of the 10 children they had.
 He was too busy retreating into his physical and mental caves.
 The same emotional detachment and apathy with which he was raised was the same he gave his own children.

 Of course, since Khadija was the one who had the money and was older.
 Muhammad was just a poor employee of hers.
 It was his marriage to her that made him wealthy, so he had to comply.
 It was like a contract marriage; what’s love gotta do with it?
 It was after her death he threw off his mask and became a sexual butterfly.

-Muhammad’s wives were widows because most of them had their husbands killed by him or his armies.
-Why did he have to marry them to care after them?
-For example, if the president of Nigeria is going to help all the widows in his country, must he take them all to his bed?
+Yes, most of his wives were widows.
+But why did he have to marry them to care after them?
+For example, if the president of Nigeria is going to help all the widows in his country, does he have to take them to his bed?
 The Muslim mind reasons in an amazing way.

 Devoted Muslims have their minds and emotions taken away.
 This is why they strap explosives on their own children.
-When a Christian marries a Muslim out of shallow sentiments, he/she will suck his partner dry until she is bereft of life and reduced into a shell.
+When a Christian woman now marries a Muslim out of shallow sentiments or for money, he will suck her dry until she is bereft of life and reduced to a shell.
 Knowing Jesus Christ is the only key to true love.
 There is no love in Islam.